lurtz/evcc-with-grafana/README.md

 # Setup

-To setup create a file `credentials.env` in this repo and call `make install-podman` and `make install-service`.
+To setup create a file `.env` in this repo and call `make install-podman` and `make install-service`.
 For automatic startups the user needs to be automatically logged in at startup.
 At the Raspberry PI this can be done using `raspi-config`.

-`credentials.env` must define the following environment variables:
+`.env` must define the following environment variables:

 - `GRAFANA_USERNAME`
 - `GRAFANA_PASSWORD`